jlachniet/metavana/README.md

 metavana is intended to be developed in [Visual Studio Code](https://code.visualstudio.com/) using the official [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugins.
 The included [settings.json](.vscode/settings.json) will configure Visual Studio Code to automatically format and remove unused imports on save.

 The project can be linted using the `npm run lint` command, and tested using the `npm run test` command.
 All code must pass linting and testing before being committed.
-Coverage can be generated via `npm run coverage`.
+Coverage can be generated via `npm run test:coverage`.

 Documentation is handled by VitePress.
 To start the VitePress server, run `npm run docs:dev`.